eugene-taylashev/miniPKI/README.md

 # miniPKI
 miniPKI is a set of scripts to build a simple PKI structure using OpenSSL.

 Purposes:
-* generate server or client X.509 certificates
+* generate server, client or peer X.509 certificates using ECDSA with prime256v1
   * for mutual TLS verification/authentication
   * with Subject Alternative Name (SAN)
 * Control certificate expiration